-The CIC Health and Safety Panel provides a forum for health and safety representatives who are CIC members to meet, shape policy, discuss initiatives and develop responses on behalf of CIC.
-Membership of the panel includes the major chartered institutions, APS, ACE, IIRSM, IStructE, RIBA and HSE.
-The Panel is chaired by Peter Caplehorn with Tony Putsman as a Vice-Chair.
+The CIC Health and Safety Committee provides a forum for health and safety representatives of CIC member institutions and to meet, shape policy, discuss initiatives and develop responses on behalf of CIC and built environment professions.
+The Committee is chaired by Gary Mees (CIAT) with Tony Putsman (ICE) as a Vice-Chair.

 - To promote the consideration of health and safety in every sector of the built environment at all stages of projects: planning, design, construction, management, maintenance and demolition.